microsoft/SLG-Business-Applications/demos/Environmental-Air-Quality-Monitoring/readme.md

 ![md app form](https://i.imgur.com/Zja5WAf.png)

-### A Power BI Report Shows natively connects to the data in Dataverse
+### A Power BI Report natively connects to the data in Dataverse
-A Power BI report is embedded within a Power Apps Canvas App, providing an easy to interpret visual.
+Using Power BI, we can easily connect a new report to our data that lives in Dataverse and display it on a few charts:

 ![power BI report](https://i.imgur.com/Ol7l3ld.png)